lingnath/Kafka-Weather-API-Visualization/README.md

   - SSH Type (Port 22) from Source as MY IP
   - Port 8888 from Sources as MY IP
 4. Attach this security group to your EC2 instance
-5. Upload the files in this repository into your EC2 folder
+5. Run ```https://github.com/lingnath/Kafka-Weather-API-Visualization.git``` to upload the files in this repository into your EC2 folder

 ## Weather API Token
 1. Go to https://www.weatherapi.com/